Papillary thyroid cancer

-(as is the case with follicular thyroid cancer) typically occurs in the middle-aged, with a peak incidence in the 3rd and 4th decades.
+Papillary thyroid cancer (as is the case with follicular thyroid cancer) typically occurs in the middle-aged, with a peak incidence in the 3rd and 4th decades.
 It is more common in women with an M:F ratio of 1:2.5 (range 1:1.6-3:1) 2.

 It accounts for the majority (~70%) of all thyroid neoplasms and 85% of all thyroid cancers 2,4.
 There are 45,000 cases in the United States every year and this type of carcinoma has the fastest increasing incidence of any malignancy in the thyroid.
 Those at risk include family history and previous head/neck radiation.

 Presentation is usually with a solitary palpable thyroid mass.

-Papillary carcinoma has a tendency to metastasize early to local lymph nodes, with 50% (39-90% 2) of patients having nodal involvement at presentation 1 (c.f.
-10% for follicular thyroid cancer).
-These metastases are usually to the ipsilateral jugular chain (87.8%) and are usually confined to the mid and lower lymph node levels, level III and IV (73.2%) 1.
+Papillary carcinoma has a tendency to metastasize early to local lymph nodes, with 50% (39-90% 2) of patients having nodal involvement at presentation 1 (cf. 10% for follicular thyroid cancer).
+These metastases are usually to the ipsilateral jugular chain (~87.5%) and are commonly confined to the mid and lower lymph node levels - namely levels III and IV (73.2%) 1.

 In ~20% of patients, lymph node metastases are the first presentation.
 In 50% of children and 20% of adults, a cervical lymph node is palpable at the time of diagnosis 4.

-Distal hematogenous dissemination is less common than with follicular cancer, with a prevalence of only in 5-10% of patients at presentation.
+Distal hematogenous dissemination is less common than with follicular cancer, with a prevalence of only 5-10% of patients at presentation.